somework/p2p-path-finder/README.md

     `InfeasiblePath`.
   * Precision-related errors (for example a missing BCMath extension) map to `PrecisionViolation`.
+  * All domain-specific exceptions implement `ExceptionInterface` so that consumers can catch all library errors with a single type.
 * Update consumer code and tests that previously asserted against the SPL exceptions to handle the new types.